eliwilliamson/snake-charmer/site/content/work/from-digital-to-print-we-helped-reactathon-knock-it-out-of-the-park-this-year.md

 ---
-client: Reactathon
+title: Reactathon
 bodyclass: reactathon
-title: From digital to print, we helped Reactathon knock it out of the park this year.
+headline: From digital to print, we helped Reactathon knock it out of the park this year.
 website: reactathon.com
 featuredImageFile: "/img/thumb-2.jpg"
 quote: ''